Host Site: Mille Lacs Health System

 Additional Preceptors: Joseph Strauch, PharmD and Dave Peterson, PharmD

 Resident(s): Meet the current resident(s)

 Mille Lacs Health System (MLHS), located 80 miles north of the Twin Cities in central Minnesota, serves the predominately rural area of Mille Lacs County and portions of Morrison, Aitkin, Crow Wing and Kanabec counties, plus the Mille Lacs Ojibwe Indian Reservation.
-The Mille Lacs Health System’s primary service area includes 10,000 to 12,000 year around residents; population more than doubles during peak tourist season.
+Mille Lacs Health System’s primary service area includes 20,000 year-round residents as well as hundreds of thousands of vacationers and visitors to the Mille Lacs Lake area.
 Mille Lacs Health System is a community owned, not-for-profit health care organization.

 Mission: To assist those residing in and visiting the Mille Lacs area in achieving and maintaining optimal health.

 Vision: We strive to be the best place to give and receive care.